charlesfueston/gcdproject/CodeBook.md

 **Variable labels:**

 **The following variable labels were taken from the original data set.
-It should be noted that in this data set the "average of each variable for each activity and each subject." was generated.
-So the following mnemonics now refer to these averages.**
+(Please see special notes)<sup>1</sup>   It should be noted that for this data set a summary was calculated for the "average of each variable for each activity and each subject".
+So the following mnemonics now refer to these averages measured in cycle per second.(Please see special notes)<sup>1</sup>**

 ### Descriptions of variable Mnemonics: